My blue print is ready, says Mercy Johnson - Nigeria Today

 My blue print is ready, says Mercy Johnson

-The summit, which aimed at figuring out ways to move the entertainment industry forward in Kogi, had in attendance Governor, Yahaya Bello, among other dignitaries.
-The actress took to her Instagram page yesterday, to thank the governor, his cabinet members, the guest speaker and everyone who made it to the event, saying “My blue print is ready.”

-“So we had the “First Stakeholders Meeting on Entertainment,Arts and Culture “ in Kogi State.
-A way to move forward.
-Thank you so much to everyone for making it happen.
-Thank you to His Excellency ,The Executive Governor of Kogi State, Deputy Gov, SSG mummy ,Chief of Staff and My Hon Commissioners,our guest speaker and Amb,Sunday Ododo, and to every stakeholder present or not,”she wrote.

-The post My blue print is ready, says Mercy Johnson appeared first on Vanguard News.
+The post My blue print is ready, says Mercy Johnson appeared first on INFORMATION NIGERIA.

 Follow us on twitter @NigeriaTodayNG